lovewestlundgotby/dotfiles/README.md

 ## Dependencies
 Some things are dependent on a few other scripts.
 Some I have written myself and these can be found at https://github.com/lovewestlundgotby/scripts

-The lock screen I use is called betterlockscreen, see https://github.com/pavanjadhaw/betterlockscreen
+The screen locker I use is called betterlockscreen, see https://github.com/pavanjadhaw/betterlockscreen